rsek/dataforged/starforged_moves.md

 **When you attempt to bolster your readiness**, envision the opportunity and your approach.
 If you...

   * Barter or make an appeal: Roll +heart
-  * Threaten: Roll +iron
+  * Threaten or seize: Roll +iron
   * Steal or swindle: Roll +shadow
-  * Scavenge: Roll +wits
+  * Scavenge or craft: Roll +wits

 On a **strong hit**, choose one:

   * If you are unprepared, clear the impact and take +1 supply.
 Otherwise, take +2 supply.
-  * If you are in need of a specific item or resource which can reasonably be obtained here, you acquire it.
+  * If you are in need of a specific item or resource which can reasonably be obtained, you acquire it.
 Take +1 momentum.

 On a **weak hit**, as above, but you must first deal with a cost, complication, or demand.
 Envision the nature of this obstacle (__Ask the Oracle__ if unsure).